denzelrenner/LIFE4136-Group1-Rotation2/README.md

  5. Manually insert the positions of the domains into a txt file called `g46214_tetraploid_domains.txt` so we have the exact coordinates of the different domains in the protein

 Note: Using the domain information from following the steps above and this paper on bbox proteins (Crocco, C.D. and Botto, J.F., 2013.
 BBX proteins in green plants: insights into their evolution, structure, feature and functional diversification.
 Gene, 531(1), pp.44-52.), the domains and their position in the tetraploid/diploid protein found on interpro was adjusted.
-A final list of all the domains, motifs, and mutations in our protein are highlighted in the table below.
+A final list of all the domains, motifs, and relevant mutations in our protein are highlighted in the table below.

 | Domain | Diploid Position | Tetraploid Position |
 |--------|------------------|---------------------|